 The benchmarks are all included with Chipmunk2D and can be run by passing the

 -bench argument to the demo application.

-An iPhone benchmarking app can be found as part of the Chipmunk2D Pro Xcode project.
+An iPhone benchmarking app can be found as part of the Chipmunk2D Xcode project.

 You can also view the first couple seconds of each benchmark to see what it was doing by clicking the icons in the chart below.

 All benchmarks were run on a iPhone 4S using the release compile settings for each library.
-Versions used were Chipmunk 6.0.3, Chipmunk2D Pro 6.0.4 from Git (with the NEON and multi-threaded solver enabled), and Box2D 2.2.
-Chipmunk 6.0.3 was used as the baseline comparison for Chipmunk2D Pro and Box2D.
+Versions used were Chipmunk 6.0.3, Chipmunk2D Pro 6.0.4 (which is now included the latest free versions of Chipmunk2D) from Git (with the NEON and multi-threaded solver enabled), and Box2D 2.2.
+Chipmunk 6.0.3 was used as the baseline comparison for Chipmunk2D and Box2D.
 The times in the chart below are measured in milliseconds.
 Sleeping was disabled in all libraries to compare just the solver and collision detection performance.
 (CPU usage of sleeping objects is very minimal) Continuous collision detection was disabled in Box2D as it incurs a fairly large overhead.
 The scale used with Box2D was also tuned to give it the best performance.
 Scaling the units is unnecessary with Chipmunk.
 Chipmunk was using 10 velocity/position iterations while Box2D was using 10 velocity iterations and 3 position iterations.
 All simulations were run at 60Hz for 1000 steps.
 Only the simulation is included in the time trials, no rendering is performed.